backupbrew/switchbrew/Thread Local Storage.md

 This is the 0x200-byte TLS (thread local storage).
 It's base address is loaded via ARM threadid register tpidrro\_el0.
+TLS for multiple threads are stored in the same page, with the first TLS normally(?) located at page+0x200.

 # Structure